lunchboxer/article-keeper/static/articles-md/1203B-yummy-history-how-your-favorite-foods-link-to-holidays.md

 1. What are two foods probably eaten at the first Thanksgiving dinner?

-   A. Turkey and pumpkin
+   a.
+Turkey and pumpkin
-   B. Deer and squash
+   b.
+Deer and squash
-   C. Lobster and candy
+   c.
+Lobster and candy
-   D. Mooncakes and hot cross buns
+   d.
+Mooncakes and hot cross buns

 2. What is one idea about why candy canes are shaped like canes?

-   A. To keep kids quiet in church
+   a.
+To keep kids quiet in church
-   B. To celebrate the winter harvest
+   b.
+To celebrate the winter harvest
-   C. To show Jesus's family
+   c.
+To show Jesus's family
-   D. To look like holiday candles
+   d.
+To look like holiday candles

 3. When were hot cross buns commonly eaten in England?

-   A. Christmas morning
+   a.
+Christmas morning
-   B. Chinese New Year
+   b.
+Chinese New Year
-   C. Good Friday
+   c.
+Good Friday
-   D. Halloween
+   d.
+Halloween

 4. What does the round shape of mooncakes show?

-   A. The harvest moon
+   a.
+The harvest moon
-   B. Good luck
+   b.
+Good luck
-   C. Family togetherness
+   c.
+Family togetherness
-   D. The fall season
+   d.
+The fall season

 5. According to the passage, why are holiday foods eaten on special days?

-   A. Because they taste good
+   a.
+Because they taste good
-   B. To know history
+   b.
+To know history
-   C. To show important symbols
+   c.
+To show important symbols
-   D. To celebrate with family
+   d.
+To celebrate with family

 6. Based on the passage, which statement is true?

-   A. Candy canes were created to decorate trees.
+   a.
+Candy canes were created to decorate trees.
-   B. The first Thanksgiving was in Germany.
+   b.
+The first Thanksgiving was in Germany.
-   C. Mooncakes have eggs and oil inside.
+   c.
+Mooncakes have eggs and oil inside.
-   D. Hot cross buns were eaten every Sunday in medieval England.
+   d.
+Hot cross buns were eaten every Sunday in medieval England.

 ## Answer Key

 1. B
 2. A
 3. C
 4. C
 5. C